sivahuang77/citrux-cli/docs/get-started/configuration-v1.md

   - Specifies the Gemini model to use for this session.
   - Example: `npm start -- --model gemini-1.5-pro-latest`
 - **`--prompt <your_prompt>`** (**`-p <your_prompt>`**):
   - Used to pass a prompt directly to the command.
-This invokes Gemini CLI in a non-interactive mode.
+This invokes Citrux CLI in a non-interactive mode.
 - **`--prompt-interactive <your_prompt>`** (**`-i <your_prompt>`**):
   - Starts an interactive session with the provided prompt as the initial input.